How Long Does It Take for an Inmate to Show in the System?

 The booking photograph or mugshot is the second big step in the intake process.
 Before digital cameras, this process used to take days but now takes seconds.
 The intake staff line you up and take two side and front shots.
 Officials upload these mugshots into the record.

 There will always be a cursory pat-down during the booking process.
 However, the officers can choose to keep it at a cursory one or opt for more of a full-body search.
 What officers choose can impact how long does it take for an inmate to show in the system.
 Note, that a strip search may happen even if you face arrest on a minor charge, such as failure to pay a fine.

 4. The facility takes your personal property.

 Depending upon the situation, they may also take your clothing.
-All the items taken from you get returned upon your release, except for those that are contraband or evidence of a crime.
+All the items taken from you get returned upon your release, except for those that they determine are contraband or evidence of a crime.
 Police will likely prevent you from keeping anything of value on their person.
 That is unless they can prove personal ownership.

 5. Police take your fingerprints.

 Fingerprints are a standard and necessary part of every inmate processing.
 However, some counties may take fingerprints before booking photographs.
 In any case, officials scan and upload fingerprints into both a local and nationwide database.